-ASU Lab Studies: We recruited 364 undergraduates to participate in a lab study in exchange for course credit.
-Participants were randomly assigned onto a team of four individuals.
+The other 244 participants were randomly assigned onto a team of four individuals.
 Each team completed an interdependent team task, during which time each individual filled a unique role on the team.
 Following the completion of the team task, participants transitioned to an individual task.
 Our preliminary results show that individuals who were engaged in the team task experienced a higher degree of residual engagement during the individual task.
 Further, residual engagement in the first task (during the second task) resulted in diminished levels of engagement in the second task as well as lower levels of effectiveness in the second task.
-We found that these effects were particularly strong when individuals perceived the prior task was incomplete or unfinished.
-However, we also found that the positive indirect effects between task engagement were mediated by positive affect.